-Disha Patani Is Glad That Her Boyfriend Tiger Shroff Returned From Serbia In One Piece!
+Disha Patani Is Glad To See Boyfriend Tiger Shroff Return From Serbia In One Piece!

 A post shared by Ayesha Shroff (@ayeshashroff) on

-The actor even shared a video of him undergoing hyperbaric oxygen therapy, the place one goes inside a pressurized compact room or tube to breathe in pure oxygen, to test his superpowers.
+The actor even shared a video of him undergoing hyperbaric oxygen therapy, the place where one goes inside a pressurised compact room or tube to breathe in pure oxygen, to test his superpowers.

 Helmed by Ahmed Khan, Baaghi 3 also stars Shraddha Kapoor, Riteish Deshmukh, Ankita Lokhande and Vijay Verma.